kyma-project/kyma/tests/application-gateway-tests/README.md

 ## Development

-Project contains of two applications Helm Test and Test Executor.
+The project consists of two applications: Helm Test and Test Executor.
 Test Executor pod is managed by Helm Test.